-- 16.1.
-Large tissue fragments, other potentially collectible items should be removed from the scene.
-We cannot clean gross liquid blood or tiny tissue fragments. - 16.1.1.
-Our office or its representatives cannot recommend funeral homes or clean-up organizations. - 16.2.
-Allows for family/friends/co-workers to get information about making funeral arrangements, getting grief counseling, etc. - 16.2.1.
-The MLI/FI will answer, to the best of their ability, any questions family/friends have regarding release of decedent to a funeral director - 16.2.2.
-The MLI/FI will offer the printed cards supplied by RECOVER so that family/friends have the opportunity to request grief counseling/support - 16.2.3.
-The MLI/FI will ask if there are any further questions or any further assistance that can be offered

-- 16.2.4.
-The MLI/FI will provide their own contact information to witnesses at the scene in case they have further information to provide or to relate to anyone who may be able to present to OCME for the purpose of the positive identification of the decedent. - 16.3.
-Provides opportunity for agency representatives to review scene findings and for input regarding special requests for assistance, additional information, special examinations, etc. 16.3.1.
-The MLI/FI will arrange to receive any other agency's reports to provide a complete forensic investigative report

-16.4.
-The MLI/FI will obtain names, agency, badge numbers and contact information for all other agency representatives at the scene.
+- 16.1.1.
+OCME cannot recommend funeral homes or clean-up organizations. - 16.2.
+Allow for family/friends/co-workers to get information about making funeral arrangements, getting grief counseling, etc.; - 16.2.1.
+The investigator will answer, to the best of their ability, any questions family/friends have regarding release of decedent to a funeral director; - 16.2.2.
+The investigator will offer the printed cards/brochures supplied by RECOVER so that family/friends have the opportunity to request grief counseling/support; - 16.2.3.
+The investigator will ask if there are any further questions or any further assistance that can be offered; and, - 16.2.4.
+The investigator will provide the OCME main number to witnesses at the scene in case they have further information to provide. - 16.3.
+Provides an opportunity for agency representatives to review scene findings and for input regarding special requests for assistance, additional information, special examinations, etc. - 16.3.1.
+The investigator will arrange to receive any other agency's reports to provide a complete forensic investigative report. - 16.3.2.
+The investigator will obtain names, agency, badge numbers and contact information for all other agency representatives at the scene.